ruru-o/ruru-opt/README.md

 > [!CAUTION]
-> Always review scripts from untrusted sources before running them.
+> Always review scripts before running them.
 If you're unsure about the script's behavior, feel free to reach out for clarification.

 ### **Step 4: Run the Script**